lefessan/autofonce/sphinx/project.rst

 If your project contains several testsuites, you can define a section for each of them, with different names, file names or environments for example.

+Note that, if a testsuite is not available in the project configuration file, it is possible to specify one directly from the command line by providing the following arguments:

+* :code:`-T path/to/tests` (mandatory): path to the file or directory containing the testsuite
+* :code:`-E path/to/env.sh` (optional): path to a script that can be used to specify the environment (ran from every test dir)
+* :code:`-I subdir` (optional): path to a subdirectory where included tests should be search in

 Environment Descriptions
 ------------------------